QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 programming languages, Diplomat is able to reason about the types and generate conversion code between the two over FFI when calling Rust methods.

-This introduces a problem: sometimes we don't want to convert certain values at the boundary because their internals are, well, _internal_, and we only want to expose their functionality.
+This is great, but introduces a problem: sometimes we don't want to convert certain values at the boundary because their internals are, well, _internal_, and we only want to expose their functionality.
 This is where opaque structs come into play.

 ### Opaque vs Non-Opaque Structs

 In general, there are two kinds of structs in programming.
-The first kind of struct is the "bag 'o stuff", and has fields that are semantically disjoint.
-In Rust, the most common examples are tuples, but it also shows up in config types frequently.
-The second kind are opaque structs which usually have some more advanced functionality.
-An example is Rust's `HashMap`, where the user shouldn't particulary care about the exact inner fields (which are private anyway!), and only cares about the functionality it provides.
+The first kind is the "opaque" struct, which usually has some more advanced functionality.
+An example is Rust's `HashMap`, where the user shouldn't particulary care about the exact inner fields (which are private anyway!), and should only care about the functionality it provides.
+The second kind is the "bag 'o stuff" struct (also referred to as non-opaque struct in this post), which has fields that are semantically disjoint.
+This kind most frequently shows up in Rust in the form of tuples and builders.

 Diplomat distinguishes between these two kinds of structs, and the programmer can communicate this by marking opaque structs with the `#[diplomat::opaque]`